-The 2000 Ontario Budget proposed that, effective for expenditures incurred after January 1, 1999, the credit will be available to all Ontario-based, Canadian-controlled sound recording companies.
-An eligible sound recording company must carry on its sound recording business for at least 24 months preceding the taxation year and allocate, in the current taxation year, more than 50% of its taxable income to Ontario.
-The budget also proposed to expand the 24-month test to include time spent as a sole proprietorship and, in the case of a corporate reorganization, time spent by a predecessor corporation.
-These measures were introduced in Bill 152 which received Royal Assent on December 21, 2000.
+For expenditures incurred after January 1, 1999, the credit is available to all Ontario-based, Canadian-controlled sound recording companies.
+An eligible sound recording company must carry on its sound recording business for at least 12 months (24 months for taxation years ending prior to May 12, 2005) preceding the taxation year and allocate, in the current taxation year, more than 50% of its taxable income to Ontario.
+The 12-month test includes time spent as a sole proprietorship and, in the case of a corporate reorganization, time spent by a predecessor corporation.